Green Human Resource Management Green HRM and Sustainability

 Objectives of Green HRM

-The main objectives of Green HRM include:
+The major objectives of Green HRM include:

 -